Capgemini-nantes-df/environment-service-provider/README.md

 # EnvironmentServiceProvider

+*The development version is for Silex 2 only.
+Please use the 1.0.x versions for Silex 1*

 An environment ServiceProvider for [Silex](http://silex.sensiolabs.org) which determines the environment (e.g. development, testing or production) an application build around [Silex](http://silex.sensiolabs.org) is running in.